 Life Drawing by Suffolk Figurative Artist Delia Tournay-Godfrey

-I regularly work with the life model and for me observational life drawing is an investigation, a search for truth; it’s a record of my experience of seeing, and it informs my painting and the choices I make in my work.
-Life Drawing creates a deeper understanding of my subject, the figure, the space it inhabits, and the formal arrangement of these two elements within the support I am working on.
+I regularly work with the life model using life drawing as an investigation and a record of my experience of seeing; it informs my painting and the choices I make in my work.
+Life drawing creates a deeper understanding of my subject, the figure, the space it inhabits, and the formal arrangement of these two elements within the support I am working on.
 I like the limitations in the life room, a given space, a timed pose and a few materials.
-I like the shared intensity found there with my fellow artists; there is always discovery.
+I enjoy the shared intensity found there with my fellow artists.

 My studio in Ipswich is where my paintings begin, they start off as pieces of board that I enjoy preparing, cutting and sanding down surfaces and then giving a number of coats of primer.
 I also like to stretch my own canvasses and often spend days at a time working alone with these materials.
 It’s a very meditative activity processing thoughts about recent work and inspiring ideas for future projects.
 Many of the life drawings and paintings found here are in a variety of mediums and worked on these different surfaces.